tchaton/lightning-geometric/README.md

 - `LOG` bool: Wheter to log training to wandb
 - `NOTES` str: A note associated to the training
 - `NAME` str: Training name appearing on Wandb.
-- `LOG` bool: Wheter to make model jittable.
+- `JIT` bool: Wheter to make model jittable.

 ### Working Inference